rhielab/TENET_2.0/Vignettes.md

 ##### Simple scatterplot output:

 Scatterplot functions output .pdf files with scatterplots displaying the expression of transcriptional regulators on the x-axis, and the methylation of all their linked DNA methylation probes on the y-axis.
 Individual points are colored red (for tumor samples) or blue (for normal samples).
 Scatterplots can be generated for the top n transcriptional regulators (as specified by the user), as well as user input genes as specified by the genes of interest file (see above).

+##### MakeScatter4probe

+This function is optional if the user has enhancer probes of particular interest and has supplied them in the Probes of interest (see above).
+Like the simple scatterplot functions, this function outputs .pdf files with scatterplots displaying the expression of transcriptional regulators on the x-axis, and the methylation of all their linked DNA methylation probes on the y-axis.
+Individual points are colored red (for tumor samples) or blue (for normal samples).

 ##### Survival output: